Frankenstein Castle: Magnetic phenomena near the castle

 In a remote part of the forest behind Frankenstein Castle on 417 meter high Mount Ilbes, compasses do not work properly due to magnetic stone formations of natural origin.
 Local nature enthusiasts and witchcraft practitioners are said to perform rituals at these magnetic places on special occasions like Walpurgis Night or summer solstice.
 The magnetic stones can be visited by everyone, but it is advisable not to disturb ongoing ritual activities at any means.
 Legend has it that Mount Ilbes is the second most important meeting place for witches in Germany after Mount Brocken in the Harz.

 Regional tales and mysteries

 Close to Frankenstein Castle, a large felsenmeer ("sea of rocks") near the village of Lautertal is assumed to be a major scene of the Nibelungenlied.
 Allegedly, Siegfried the dragonslayer, on a hunting trip leading him from the Burgundian city of Worms into the Odenwald, was murdered by Hagen of Tronje at the Felsenmeer's Siegfriedsquelle ("Siegfried's wellspring").
-In some stories, the region is connected to the apparition of legendary creatures, like knight George fighting against a man-eating lindworm near Frankenstein Castle or creatures of nature with magic potency (e.g. a water spirit that changed into a fox near Niedernhausen).
-There is some evidence that even the name of the entire region is a hint to a mystical background: Odenwald means "The Woods of Odin".